 We live in a suburb that was built up in phases, so we got to quickly identify which models of house we liked, and which ones were just never going to work for us.
 Tiny, closed-off rooms and cramped entryways?
 No thank you.
 Two-car garage and master bathrooms?
 Yes please.

-(In our defence, we live in Ottawa, Canada and the real estate dreams are still alive in the suburbs here.)
+(Yes, we’re luxurious monsters, but in our defence, we live in Ottawa and the real estate dreams are still alive in the suburbs here.)

 It was this process, which happened over literally two years whenever I saw a few houses I thought we would both like, that helped us narrow down the areas we wanted, and what we wanted to find there.
 We knew which models of houses we liked, we had extensive conversations about which features of a house were must-haves for each of us, and we knew which renovations we were willing to take on – and which ones we really weren’t.